 That’s because you’ll need to learn how to formulate your ideas, turn them into words and how to best format your text so that it is easy to read.

-Once you have those things down, writing more is simply a matter of providing more value in your post.
+Once you have those things down, writing more is simply a matter of providing more value in your blog post ideas.

 And to do that, all you need to do is some research.

-Here are a few tips that you can keep in mind to improve your ability to create incredible content, even if you’re not used to writing.
+Here are a few tips that you can keep in mind to improve your ability to create incredible and valuable content, even if you’re not used to writing.

 The first tip is to create a superb outline.